 “A Whisk In Your Head” (2018) is a collaborative project by the Body Recovery Unit with Loes Bogers and voice over by healthcare activist and organiser Toyin Adeyinka.
-The work address the healthcare system from the perspective of its workers through a audio work developed with and for working midwives in the form of a relaxation exercise.
-The relaxation exercise is based on midwives’ testimonies of their embodied experiences of midwifery work and its location in the body.
+The work addresses the healthcare system from the perspective of its workers through a audio work developed with and for working midwives in the form of a relaxation exercise.
+The relaxation exercise is based on midwives’ testimonies of their embodied experiences of midwifery work and those experiences’ location within the body.
 Showcased at Lewisham maternity ward midwife well-being days in 2018 and 2019 with the support of Maternity Voices Partnership.